Magz8984/My-CPP-Learning-Projects/README.md

 2. Fork this repository and submit a PR about to a topic on C++
 3. As a reference point for CPP related questions or projects

-## How Its Structured
+## How It's Structured
-After each lesson I shall compile all code files in a folder that is given a distinct title
+After each lesson I shall compile all code files in a folder that is given a distinct topic as seen below

 ## File Structure